micro/go-micro/README.md

 The default discovery mechanism used in go-micro is Consul.
 Discovery is however pluggable so you can used etcd, kubernetes, zookeeper, etc. Other implementations can be found in [go-plugins](https://github.com/micro/go-plugins).

+Alternatively we can use multicast DNS with the built in MDNS registry for a zero dependency configuration.
+Just pass `--registry=mdns` to the below commands.

 ### Install Consul
 [https://www.consul.io/intro/getting-started/install.html](https://www.consul.io/intro/getting-started/install.html)